eigenteam/eigen-git-mirror/unsupported/Eigen/CXX11/src/Tensor/README.md

 ## Representation of scalar values

-Scalar values are often represented by tensors of size 1 and rank 1.
-It would be more logical and user friendly to use tensors of rank 0 instead.
-For example Tensor<T, N>::maximum() currently returns a Tensor<T, 1>.
-Similarly, the inner product of 2 1d tensors (through contractions) returns a 1d tensor.
-In the future these operations might be updated to return 0d tensors instead.
+Scalar values are often represented by tensors of size 1 and rank 0.For example Tensor<T, N>::maximum() currently returns a Tensor<T, 0>.
+Similarly, the inner product of 2 1d tensors (through contractions) returns a 0d tensor.

 ## Limitations